trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

 ## Modify the poke function

-Change the storage to reflect the changes :
+Change the storage to reflect the changes:

 - If you poke directly, you just register the contract's owner address and no feedback.
 - If you poke and ask to get feedback from another contract, then you register the other contract address and an additional feedback message.